-- The high resolution simulation presented here confirms that the main features of the εNd distribution are generated assuming that BE is the only Nd oceanic source term in the Med Sea, as previously demonstrated for the global ocean (Arsouze et al., 2007) and the Atlantic basin (Arsouze et al., 2010).
+The high resolution simulation presented here confirms that the main features of the ε{Nd} distribution are generated assuming that BE is the only Nd oceanic source term in the Med Sea, as previously demonstrated for the global ocean (Arsouze et al., 2007) and the Atlantic basin (Arsouze et al., 2010).
 This reinforces the preceding conclusions on BE as a major process in the Nd oceanic cycle, even at regional scale and in a semi-eclosed basin such as the Mediterranean basin.
 Although the processes leading to BE are still not fully understood yet (Jeandel and Oelkers, 2015), the resulting timescale is of the order of few months, in agreement with Arsouze et al. (2010).
 This timescale is also consistent with the kinetic rates of Nd release from basaltic material during the batch experiments conducted by Pearce et al. (2013).
 It is also consistent with the field data and their Lagrangian modelling developed by Grenier et al. (2013) in the highly dynamic South West pacific.
 Taking into account the lithology of the margin sediments did not improve our simulations.
 This requires more laboratory experiments, targeted on the issue of the nature of the sediments.
-Nevertheless the comparison with the available data in the Med Sea reveals that this - 30 approach simulates a slightly too radiogenic value in the surface and intermediate waters, especially in the EMed.
+Nevertheless the comparison with the available data in the Med Sea reveals that this approach simulates a slightly too radiogenic value in the surface and intermediate waters, especially in the EMed.
 This bias will likely be corrected once the dust and river inputs will be simulated.
 Indeed, those could locally affect the surface waters with less radiogenic values.
-The main river systems of the Mediterranean basin (i.e., the Nile, Po and Rhone) are characterized by a wide range of Nd IC signature, with an average $\varepsilon{Nd}$ value of -10.2 for the Rhone, and rather radiogenic Nd isotopic ratios from the Nile ( $\varepsilon{Nd} \sim -4$ ).
+The main river systems of the Mediterranean basin (i.e., the Nile, Po and Rhone) are characterized by a wide range of Nd IC signature, with an average ε{Nd} value of -10.2 for the Rhone, and rather radiogenic Nd isotopic ratios from the Nile ($\varepsilon{Nd} \sim$ -4).
 The input of Saharan dust has important effects on the Mediterranean region (Guerzoni et al., 1997) where the Nd isotopic compositions of aerosols range from -9.2 in the eastern part of northern Africa (e.g., Egypt) to -16 in the central and western parts of northern Africa (Grousset and Biscaye, 2005; Scheuvens et al., 2013).
-Previous studies suggest that the $\varepsilon{Nd}$ distribution at the near surface is for the most part reflecting river and aerosols inputs (Piepgras and Wasserburg,

-5 1987; Arsouze et al., 2009; Jones et al., 2008; Siddall et al., 2008).
+Previous studies suggest that the ε{Nd} distribution at the near surface is for the most part reflecting river and aerosols inputs (Piepgras and Wasserburg, 1987; Arsouze et al., 2009; Jones et al., 2008; Siddall et al., 2008).
 Hence it is clear that taking into account the dust and river input in the future work could improve the simulation of Nd isotopic distribution in the Mediterranean Sea.

-The LIW layer is particularly characterized by the most radiogenic signature in the intermediate level between 200 and 600 m, which is in good agreement with in-situ observations from Tachikawa et al. (2004) especially with the highest $\varepsilon{Nd}$ value of -4.8 found at about 200 m in the easternmost Levantine basin.
-The LIW represents the principal movement of water mass
+The LIW layer is particularly characterized by the most radiogenic signature in the intermediate level between 200 and 600 m, which is in good agreement with in-situ observations from Tachikawa et al. (2004) especially with the highest ε{Nd} value of -4.8 found at about 200 m in the easternmost Levantine basin.

-- 10 from the EMed into the WMed.
+The LIW represents the principal movement of water mass from the EMed into the WMed.
 The model simulates a satisfying lateral propagation into the western basin, demonstrated by a strong accumulation of radiogenic signal in the intermediate waters (Fig. 5d and 5e).
 This LIW signature is conserved in the WMed allowing us to study the impact of interannual variability, including the exceptional events observed in the ventilation of the deep waters (e.g., EMT) in the whole basin.
-The model-data decoupling for the LIW layer can be explained by the fact that the LIW are formed in NW of Levantine sub-basin near the Cretan Arc, where the margin IC are about -4, leading to a - 15 relatively radiogenic signature as we consider only the margin Nd source.
-Also, tritium/helium (Ayache et al., 2015a) and CFC (Palmiéri et al., 2015) simulations have shown that the model overestimates the mixing near the Cretan Arc, and in consequence the Levantine sub-basin isotopic signature is over-represented in this water mass.